 Bryant began his career in 1987 working for WWOR-TV as a news and sports production assistant for all New York Mets home games.
 In 1990 he served as a line producer for the start up sports network, Sports News Network.

-Bryant graduated from Rutgers University in 1988 with a Bachelor of Arts degree in theater arts and a concentration in television.
+Bryant graduated from Rutgers University in 1988 with a Bachelor of Arts degree in Theatre Arts and a concentration in television.